vivaria/edisonrul.ing/docs/source/cards/o/order-to-smash.md

 ### Card Rulings

-●You Tribute when you resolve Order to Smash's effect.
+*   You Tribute when you resolve Order to Smash's effect.
-●You select the Spell/Trap Card when you resolve Order to Smash's effect.
+*   You select the Spell/Trap Card when you resolve Order to Smash's effect.